 74 people died that night, over 200 more were injured.
 When they pulled Noah out of the water, he was still showing signs of life.
 He died on his way to the hospital.
 Investigation into the cause of the collapse is still ongoing.
 They suspect that the earthquake a couple of months ago damaged one of the supporting pillars.
 There was a nasty accident just at the exit from the bridge, creating a congestion in the traffic on the bridge itself.
 Not allowed a free flow of traffic, bridge was under more load than usual.
 With one of the pillars damaged, it couldn’t take the load and it just collapsed.

 After that night, I returned to the gallery six times.
 The painting remained the same as the one I saw last – few curved lines on a blue and green background.
-It represents wind energy, renewable energy or something like that, something that young hippy artists are into these days.
-Speaking of young artists, the artist is a Dutch woman Joanne met during one of her travels.
+It represents wind energy, renewable energy or something like that, some stuff that young hippy artists are into these days.
+The artist herself is a Dutch woman Joanne met during one of her travels.
 I even asked Joanne to talk to her.
 Joanne agreed, but made me promise I would quit drinking in return.